bashbaugh/bashbaugh/README.md

 :rocket: I'm currently working on a few projects, including my [Hack Club Summer of Making](https://hackclub.com/) project, a Donkeycar-inspired robocar :car: based on the Raspberry Pi 4 with OpenCV computer vision and tensorflow behavioural cloning.
 View the [repo](https://github.com/scitronboy/robocar) and my [summer scrapbook](https://scrapbook.benjaminashbaugh.me/).

-I'm also brainstorming ideas for my entry for this year's [Congressional App Challenge](https://www.congressionalappchallenge.us/).
+:telescope: I'm also working on my [thesaurus Chrome extension](https://github.com/scitronboy/simply-synonyms) and trying to figure out networking for my [multiplayer math game](https://arithmerace.com/).

 Some of my favorite languages include Python, Javascript and Typescript, and C#.
 Some of my favorite libraries :books: and frameworks include Flask, Keras, Express, and Vue.

+:seedling: I also want to learn Flutter/Dart and Rust.

 For more information about me and to see a few of my previous projects, visit my website :computer: at [benjaminashbaugh.me](https://benjaminashbaugh.me/)